sky2626/automation/README.md

-# This is a colllection of scripts that that perform my task
+# This is a colllection of scripts that that perform my tasks
+1. git automation
+2. webscraping